kschuler/neurolinguistics/index.md

 - **Reading and posting discussion questions**: Each week, you will be responsible for preparing for the discussion by reading and annotating 2-3 papers on the weeks’ topic with discussion questions (on Perusall).
 - **Lead discussions**: Several times throughout the semester (but not every week), you will serve as discussion leader for a paper with one other student.
 As discussion leader, you’ll be responsible for presenting the paper, including summarizing (motivation, research questions, approach, and findings) and leading a discussion of the work.
 If you cannot attend synchronously you can submit a pre-recorded presentation.
 - **Lit Review**: You will select a topic of interest (within the bounds of language and the brain) and write a formal literature review.
 There will be several assignments leading up to this final paper to help you make progress.

+## Getting Help

+- **Ed Disucssion:** The best way to get help anytime is to ask a question on the [discussion board]().
+You'll get a response within 24 hours, usually much faster.
+Students are encouraged to answer each other's questions as well.
+- **On papers:** Youc an ask questions about papers and discuss them via Perusall.

 ### Materials